Paracosm-Daemon/Weaver/docs/getting-started/installation.md

 `Weaver = "paracosm-daemon/weaver@^0.0.1"`

-**This is the recommended method to install Weaver.** If you would like to use Wally, you can [learn more here](https://github.com/UpliftGames/wally).
+**This is the recommended method to install Weaver**.
+If you would like to use Wally, you can [learn more here](https://github.com/UpliftGames/wally).

 ### Method 2 - Roblox Creator Store